-In addition, at the peak of the COVID-19 outbreak, we donated personal protective equipment and funds worth a total of RMB800 thousand to support medical personnel and hospitals in Wuhan.
+Philanthropy.
+At the peak of the COVID-19 outbreak, we donated personal protective equipment and funds worth a total of RMB800 thousand to support medical personnel and hospitals in Wuhan.
 We also donated US\$50 thousand to BayHelix, a non-profit organization focused on global life sciences and healthcare community, for the purpose of supporting relief of COVID-19 in the United States.
-Meanwhile, we took the health and safety of our employees as our top priority and implemented employee caring programs to provide health supplies and demonstrated support for the global I-Mab family.